bespoken/bespoken-docs/usability/sdk.md

-	"Slot Name", // The name of the slot on the request "Slot Value", // The value that Alexa heard for the slot "Slot ID", // The ID of the slot value this was resolved to );
+	"Slot Name", // The name of the slot on the request "Slot Value", // The value that Alexa heard for the slot "Slot ID", // The ID of the slot value this was resolved to "Resolution Type" // [OPTIONAL] - how the entity was resolved - defaults to ALEXA );
 ```